Electric Chainsaw Sharpeners For Home Use

 Depth gauge grinding

-Our best choice for an electric chainsaw sharpener is the Oregon 410-120 Saw Chain Grinder.
+Our top choice for an electric chainsaw sharpener is the Oregon 410-120 Saw Chain Grinder.
 This model can be mounted as a bench vise or on a wall securely and relatively easily, and the one-way motor helps to ensure safe operation, even for beginners.

 With this machine, you get three grinding wheels with a diameter of 5.75inches, configured to sharpen any 1/4, 3/8, low profile, 0.325, 3/8, and 0.404 pitch chains.
 There is also a quick check grinding template plus a built-in light to make it even more user-friendly.
-The Oregon 410-120 gives you versatility in the size of pitch chains it can sharpen, but it is designed for occasional use, so if you are looking for sharpeners suited for very regular use then this won’t be the best choice.
+The Oregon 410-120 gives you versatility in the size of pitch chains it can sharpen, but it is designed for occasional use, so if you are looking for sharpeners suited for very regular use then this won’t be the most suitable choice.

 Clear assembly and operating instructions